"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Kym is a University trained Early Childhood Teacher, with 15 years’ experience in the industry, while Jonathan has been a local trade business owner within the community for many years.
 Kym had a dream to lead a team who are committed to support children to become socially and emotionally connected beings, who are well prepared for success in school, and beyond.

-Whilst Bright Beginnings Early Learning Centre is a For Profit business, we are committed to giving back to the local community.
+Whilst Bright Beginnings Early Learning Centre is a Privately run business, we are committed to giving back to the local community.
 We take every opportunity to participate in fundraising and community events, assisting in raising money for local and national charities.
 Can Assist, The Asthma Foundation, Cancer Council, The Leukaemia Foundation and The Kids Cancer Project are just some of the regular fundraising events we participate in, whilst also regularly hosting volunteers from House With No Steps and prac students from the local high schools and TAFE.

 What We Offer

 find us on facebook

 Bright Beginnings Early Learning Centre is open Monday to Friday from 7am till 6pm, and is closed for weekends and public holidays.
 We offer 9,10 and 11 hour sessions in order to save out of pocket expenses by maximising CCS hours.